AdStack/adstack.github.io/blog/_posts/2013-05-30-case-study-pch.md

 ---
 layout: single
-title: Case Study- AdStack and Publisher Clearing House
+title: Case Study: Publishers Clearing House
+author: Lauren Keeley
 ---
 Publishers Clearing House, a well-known direct marketer, provides sweepstakes for customers hoping to win millions of dollars.
 Email marketing, an important channel for the company, helps PCH build marketing lists and spread the word about their sweepstakes.
 PCH typically partners with online publishers who have strong loyal audiences.
 This way they can to tap into these publishers email lists to help promote their sweepstakes and connect winners with large cash prizes.